 While this option isn’t really about URL slugs, it’s worth mentioning in the context of translating URLs.

 In the example above, the English version of the killer whales blog post includes a link to the English version of the killer whales Wikipedia page.
-For the French version of the post, I’ve added a link to the French version of the Wikipedia page.
+For the Spanish version of the post, I’ve added a link to the Spanish version of the Wikipedia page.
 Basically, I’ve translated the href of the anchor to point to another URL.

 4. Translating URLs for media